 The Proof-Meter is located on the right side of the instrument panel, Figure 5.
-The Proof-Meter indicates :
+The Proof-Meter indicates:

 - The hours and portions of hours your tractor has operated, based on an average engine speed of 1867 rpm.
 Engine speeds below 1867 rpm accumulate engine hours at a slower rate than clock hours.
 Engine speeds above 1867 rpm accumulate engine hours faster than clock hours.
-Use the Proof-Meter as a guide to determine hourly service and maintenance intervals. - Use the engine revolutions per minute scale when operating P.T.O-driven equipment.
-P.T.O-driven equipment must be operated at an engine speed not to exceed that indicated by the line on the rpm scale (2292 rpm on mechanical-transmission tractors, 2326 with hydrostatic transmission).
+Use the Proof-Meter as a guide to determine hourly service and maintenance intervals. - Use the engine revolutions per minute on the Proof-Meter when operating P.T.O. driven equipment.
+P.T.O.-driven equipment must be operated at an engine speed not to exceed 2307 rpm as shown by the P.T.O. symbol on the rpm scale.
 Additional information on P.T.O. operation can be found on page 18.

-Ground speeds are indicated on a decal attached to the instrument panel (H.S.T) or to the top of the left fender (mechanical transmission tractor) with engine speeds from 1500 to rated rpm.
-Additional ground speed information can be found on page 56.
-The decal on hydrostatic transmission tractors shows ground speed for both ranges.
+Ground speeds are indicated on a decal attached to the top of the left fender.
+Additional ground information can be found on page 58.